imbcmdth/deFunc/README.md

     callback = options;
     options = default_options;

-This is done in order to place the parameters back into the correct arguments and set also *options* to some reasonable default.
+This is done in order to place the parameters back into the correct arguments and also set *options* to some reasonable default.
 I call this practice **parameter-swizzling** due to the similarities such a method has in common with [array swizzling](http://en.wikipedia.org/wiki/Swizzling_%28computer_graphics%29) used in GPU programming.

 The problem is that **parameter swizzling** done in this way is error prone and it requires each of your functions to have a preamble that puts considerable distance between your function's definition and the real function body.

-**deFunc** takes all the parameter-swizzling logic out of your functions so you can be sure that you always get *every* parameter in exactly the right locations along with default values filling in the parameters that are optional and were not provided by the caller.
+**deFunc** takes all the **parameter-swizzling** logic out of your functions so you can be sure that you always get *every* parameter in exactly the right locations along with default values filling in the parameters that are optional and were not provided by the caller.

 Using *fubar* defined above, you would use **deFunc** like this: